-2 day stopover in Kuala Lumpur, capital of Malaysia and one of our favorites cities in the world, has been productive.
-We have found and bought almost everything, that we still needed for hiking in Nepal, the rest we will buy already in Kathmandu.
+A 2 day stopover in Kuala Lumpur, capital of Malaysia and one of our favorites cities in the world, has been productive.
+We have found and bought almost everything, that we still needed for our Annapurna Circuit hike in Nepal.
+The rest we will buy already in Kathmandu.
 And now we are ready to fly to Nepal.

 We are already sitting on the plane for some time, when our captain announces: “We have decided not to wait for 9 passengers, who still are in the queue to the Immigration.
 But as these passengers have checked in their luggage, because of security reasons, we will have to find and unload their bags before we can depart.
 I assume that it will take approximately 30 minutes.
 But I will inform you as soon as I will have more exact information.”